But much of the country remains little known to those outside Italy, despite being just as beautiful.

 For Sicilian island escapes: The Egadi Islands

 Favignana.
-Photo: Roberto/Flickr
+Photo: Gabriele Fontana/Flickr

 The Aeolian Islands are fashionable and pricey, while the Egadi Islands have less dramatic landscapes but a more local feel.
 Favignana and Levanzo are the two largest, with more options catering to tourists, while Marettimo feels truly remote.
 They are closer to Tunisia than to Italy and North African influence is clear in the island architecture and cuisine.